abd3l3li/DarLink/src/back-end/docs/NOTIFICATIONS_API.md

 # DarLink — Notifications API

 > ⚠️ **Under Testing** — These endpoints are functional but still being tested.
 The notification types and content may change based on frontend requirements.
+If you have any questions or need changes contact the backend team.

 This document covers the notification system.
 Notifications are stored in the database and also delivered in real time via WebSocket.